JonathanLieberman/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Jonathan Lieberman is a consultant at Accenture focused on helping clients leverage Artificial Intelligence at scale.
-He is currently completing a Master's of Computer Science at Georgia Tech.
-Jonathan holds degrees in Applied Mathematics and Economics from Northwestern where he swam DI and competed at the 2016 US Olympic Trials.
+Jonathan Lieberman is an MLOps consultant at Accenture focused on helping clients leverage Artificial Intelligence at scale.
+Jonathan holds a Master's degree in of Computer Science from Georgia Tech and Bachelor's degrees in Applied Mathematics and Economics from Northwestern where he swam DI and competed at the 2016 US Olympic Trials.
+Jonathan is also a certified AWS Architect and Machine Learning Specialist.